History of Luxembourg: Modern history (since 1945)

-Despite its small proportions, Luxembourg often played an intermediary role between larger countries.
+Despite its small size, Luxembourg often played an intermediary role between larger countries.
 This role of mediator, especially between the two large and often bellicose nations of Germany and France, was considered one of the main characteristics of its national identity, allowing the Luxembourgers not to have to choose between one of these two neighbours.
 The country also hosted a large number of European institutions such as the European Court of Justice.

-Luxembourg's small size no longer seemed to be a challenge to the existence of the country, and the creation of the Banque Centrale du Luxembourg (1998) and of the University of Luxembourg (2003) was evidence of the continuing desire to become a “real” nation.
-The decision in 1985 to declare Lëtzebuergesch (Luxembourgish) the national language was also a step in the affirmation of the country's independence.
-In fact, the linguistic situation in Luxembourg was characterised by trilingualism: Lëtzebuergesch was the spoken vernacular language, German the written language, in which Luxembourgers were most fluent, and French the language of official letters and law.
+Luxembourg's small size no longer seemed to be a challenge to the existence of the country, and the creation of the Central Bank of Luxembourg (1998) and of the University of Luxembourg (2003) was evidence of the continuing desire to become a “real” nation.
+The decision in 1984 to declare Luxembourgish the national language was also a step in the affirmation of the country's independence.
+In fact, the linguistic situation in Luxembourg was characterised by trilingualism: Luxembourgish was the spoken vernacular language, German the written language, in which Luxembourgers were most fluent, and French the language of official letters and law.

-In 1985, the country became victim to a mysterious bombing spree, which was targeted mostly at electrical masts and other installations.
+Between 1984 and 1986, the country became victim to a mysterious bombing spree, which was targeted mostly at electrical masts and other installations, without claiming any lives.
+The perpetrators of what would become known as the "Bommelëer Affair" were never identified.

-In 1995, Luxembourg provided the president of the European Commission, former Prime Minister Jacques Santer, who later had to resign in March 1999 over corruption accusations against other commission members.
+In 1995, Luxembourgish Prime Minister Jacques Santer was appointed president of the European Commission as a compromise candidate after the nomination of Belgian Prime Minister Jean-Luc Dehaene was vetoed by John Major.
+Santer and his commission later had to resign in March 1999 over corruption accusations against some commission members.

-Prime Minister, Jean-Claude Juncker, followed this European tradition.
-On 10 September 2004, Mr Juncker became the president of the group of finance ministers from the 12 countries that share the euro, a role that led him to be dubbed "Mr Euro".
+Prime Minister Jean-Claude Juncker, followed this European tradition.
+On 10 September 2004, Juncker became the president of the group of finance ministers from the 12 countries that share the euro, a role that led him to be dubbed "Mr Euro".

-The present sovereign is Grand Duke Henri.
-Henri's father, Jean, succeeded his mother, Charlotte, on 12 November 1964.
-Jean's eldest son, Prince Henri, was appointed "Lieutenant Représentant" (Hereditary Grand Duke) on 4 March 1998.
-On 24 December 1999, Prime Minister Juncker announced Grand Duke Jean's decision to abdicate the throne on 7 October 2000, in favour of Prince Henri who assumed the title and constitutional duties of Grand Duke.
+On 24 December 1999, Grand Duke Jean announced his decision to abdicate the Luxembourgish throne in favour of his son, Henri, who had already served as regent since 4 March 1998.
+Henri was sworn in as Grand Duke on 7 October 2000, ending the 36-year reign of Jean, over which Luxembourg had seen major transformations.

-On July 10, 2005, after threats of resignation by Prime Minister Juncker, the proposed European Constitution was approved by 56.52% of voters.
+On 10 July 2005, after Prime Minister Jean-Claude Juncker had threatened to resign in case of a victory of the "no" vote, the proposed European Constitution was approved by 56.52% of voters in a referendum.

-In July 2013, Prime Minister Jean-Claude Juncker announced his resignation following a secret service scandal.
-He had been prime minister since 1995.